josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-31-smart-heated-blanket.md

 ## Making my heated blanket smart

-Never to miss a chance to automate even the most basic tasks, I purchased a [TP-Link Tapo smart plug on Amazon Japan](https://amzn.to/3TI6B1P) to create a smart heated blanket.
-If you're in the US, [Amazon US also sells the Tapo smart plug](https://amzn.to/3U4MJWb).
+Never to miss a chance to automate even the most basic tasks, I purchased a <a href="https://amzn.to/3TI6B1P" target="_blank">TP-Link Tapo smart plug on Amazon Japan</a> to create a smart heated blanket.
+If you're in the US, <a href="https://amzn.to/3U4MJWb" target="_blank">Amazon US also sells the Tapo smart plug</a>.

 The Tapo smart plug is an IoT device that enables you to control devices remotely.
 In this case, I can control the smart plug from the TP-Link Tapo app.

 !!! note

     Since the remote control for adjusting the temperature of the blanket is analog, I can't adjust the temperature automatically.
 However, I can still manually adjust the temperature on the remote control.

 After connecting the Tapo smart plug to my Wi-Fi network, I configured the Tapo app to: